 To be able to revise a business object, you must first change its state to Revision In Progress.
-To do this, first click Tools in the menu bar at the top of the Data Modeler.
-If the business object whose details are shown in the Diagram panel has the displayed status Published, the Tools menu contains an item labeled Revise BO.
+To do this, go to the Data Modeler menu bar and click Tools > Revise BO.
 Clicking the Revise BO menu item changes the displayed state of the business object to Revision In Progress.